KaikaiZhao/KaikaiZhao.github.io/_posts/2019-07-29-Conjugate-Priors.md

     \end{aligned}\tag{2}
 $$

-<p>Finally, we find the posterior distribution has the same form as the prior distribution if <b>the second term of the sufficient statistics for the prior distribution is equal to the log normalizer of the likelihood function</b>.</p>
+<p>\ref{aaa} Finally, we find the posterior distribution has the same form as the prior distribution if <b>the second term of the sufficient statistics for the prior distribution is equal to the log normalizer of the likelihood function</b>.</p>

 ### Examples